Using an employer of record in Mexico

 2. Hire independent contractors: This option is simple and flexible, but you must be careful not to misclassify employees as contractors.

-3. Work with an EOR: An employer of record in Mexico blends compliance with simplicity, allowing you to outsource your hiring and payroll needs to a team that knows the local laws and regulations.
+3. Partner with an EOR: An employer of record in Mexico offers support to streamline onboarding talent, payroll, and compliance as per the local laws and regulations.

 Partnering with an employer of record in Mexico

 You can partner with a Mexico EOR to employ workers on your behalf.
-An EOR takes care of all the business and tax registrations required to operate locally and handles most HR responsibilities, such as hiring, employment contracts, onboarding, payroll, taxes, benefits, leave, and more.
+An EOR assists with HR responsibilities, such as employment contracts, onboarding, payroll, taxes, benefits, leave, and more.

 How to onboard employees in Mexico